nasa/cumulus-api/content/elasticsearch.md

 ## Change Index

-Change index switches Cumulus to point to the new index, rather than the current index.
+Change index switches the Elasticsearch index to point to the new index, rather than the current index.
 You may choose to delete your current index during this operation using the `deleteSource` parameter, which defaults to `false`.
+If you are using the default index created by Cumulus, this will switch your Cumulus instance to the new index and you will see those changes immediately via the API and dashboard.

 `currentIndex` and `newIndex` are required parameters.